-When we pop those clocks forward it means an hour’s less sleep for us (I know – I know) and your little one too.
+When we pop those clocks forward it means one hour less sleep for you and your little one, too.
 But don’t panic – you can avoid problems by getting your child ready about a week before the clock change.

-My top tip for clock-rockin’ baby-bedtime-happiness is to put your little one to bed 10-15 minutes earlier each night for seven nights.
+My top tip for clock-rockin’ baby-bedtime-happiness is to put your little one to bed 10 to 15 minutes earlier each night for seven nights.
 This simple tip can really help make the transition smoother and the clock change tick tock along nicely.

 If you’re reading this with less than seven nights to prepare – don’t worry, start as soon as you can, even a couple of nights before the clock-change can really help.

 With older children, if you are not already using one – use a sleep clock like the Groclock!
 These clocks are fantastic and really help little ones to know when it is OK to get up out of bed and come to you.